psylinse/stream-hubspot-chat-transcript/README.md

 ### Setting up a Stream webhook

 Stream offers a lot of depth and versatility in its webhooks.
-To start using them, let's first tell the Stream know where to send a webhook.
+To start using them, let's first tell the Stream where to send webhook events.
 Stream’s webhooks require a publicly routable URL to communicate with.
-This project runs off a `localhost`, so we need to somehow make our local host address accessible.
+This project runs off a `localhost`, so we need to somehow make our localhost address accessible.
 We’ll use [ngrok](https://gist.github.com/wosephjeber/aa174fb851dfe87e644e) to create a secure, temporarily public address for our backend.
 If you already have a public URL running, you can skip the `ngrok` steps and just set up an endpoint URL there.

 #### Quick detour: How ngrok works